 It’s also important to remember that if you return to the testing area before the break time expires, you’ll be required to resume your exam immediately.
 Any time lost won’t be added to your other break periods or exam sections.

-You’ll be assigned a wet-erase noteboard booklet on test day, so you have a spot to make notes and perform calculations.
+You’ll be assigned a wet-erase noteboard booklet on test day, so you have a spot to make notes and perform calculations as you’ve done on your MCAT practice tests.
 This nine-page, graph-lined noteboard takes the place of scratch paper.

 You aren’t permitted to bring your own earplugs to the MCAT.
 However, the testing center will have earplugs and/or headsets available for you to use.

 Notes and books of any kind are strictly prohibited.
 There’s also no sense in bringing in your phone or any other electronic devices, as any use (even touching) of these objects is considered a violation of MCAT testing procedures.